ArcTanSusan/frontend-only-solana-charts/README.md

 - Decided to show the coingecko API data in the form of bar charts, because most of [the coingecko data](https://api.coingecko.com/api/v3/coins/solana) is distributed by country currency.
-- Coingeck API doesn't have the data for solana coin price over time that I can easily render.
+- Coingecko API doesn't have the data for solana coin price over time that I can easily render.
 There's no time series data in the coingecko API.
 - Used react hooks to keep track of each of the 3 bar charts.
 - Created a `useEffect()` for 1st time app load.
 - Created a 2nd `useEffect()` for re-rendering the chart when you remove a currency country from dropdown selector.

 Any additional features or improvements you would add given more time?

+- Would be nice to create a generic SolanaChart react component for all 3 bar charts.
 - Would be nice to create a multi-seector dropdown to remove multiple country currencies.
 - Would be nice to refactor 2nd `useEffect()` to make use of a global storage.
 - Would be nice to to have additional strict typescript interfaces inside `fetchData()`.
 - Would be nice to show a more exact coin price over time.
-- Would be nice to do more secure API key management.
+- Would be nice to do more secure API key management for the coingecko API.
 - Would be nice to to have unit tests & e2e tests.